 - Rapid deployment: Production-ready MCP infrastructure in minutes without DevOps overhead

-- Compliance-first approach: SOC 2 Type II attestation with streamlined audit documentation
+- Compliance-first approach: SOC 2 Type II audited status, HIPAA standards alignment, and streamlined audit documentation

-- Role-based governance: Virtual MCP architecture for team-specific tool access
+- Role-based governance: Virtual MCP Bundles for team-specific and use-case-specific tool access

-- Coding agent monitoring: LLM Proxy for Cursor and Claude Code governance
+- Coding agent monitoring: LLM Proxy and Agent Monitor coverage for Cursor and Claude Code governance

 MintMCP serves teams that prioritize speed-to-production and enterprise governance without sacrificing developer experience.